ansh-varshney/SightSense---Image-Captioning-Tool/README.md

 - **Pre-trained Model Integration**: Leverages pre-trained CNN models (e.g., ResNet50) for efficient feature extraction from images.
 - **Seamless Integration**: The model combines CNN for image processing and LSTM for natural language generation to provide accurate, context-aware captions.
 - **Customizable**: The architecture allows for customization with different CNN and LSTM configurations for improved performance on domain-specific data.
+- **Web Interface**: A user-friendly website has been created where users can upload images and receive captions instantly.

 ## How It Works 🔍